m1g88/websocket/README.md

 This example shows a simple client and server.

-The server echoes messages sent to it.
-The client sends a message every second and prints all messages received.
+The server echoes messages sent to it. and prints all messages received.

 To run the example, start the server: